aquery command allows you to query for actions in your build graph.

 AspectDescriptor has the following format:

 AspectClass could be the name of the Aspect class (for native Aspects) or

 bzl_file%aspect_name (for Starlark Aspects).

 The list of aquery issues/planned features can be found on GitHub.

-Aquery is a work in progress, and its API might change in the future.
-Please contact firstname.lastname@example.org and email@example.com for any issue/feature request.
+Please contact email@example.com and firstname.lastname@example.org for any issue/feature request.